 1 fresh sprig or 1 teaspoon dried oregano (optional)

 Salt and pepper to taste

-Optional spices: cumin, coriander, paprika, cinnamon (see how to use below)
+Optional spices: cumin, coriander, paprika, cinnamon or specialty spices like sumac or ras el hanut. (see how to use below)

 Step 1: Marinate chicken (ideally 12 hours before, but at least 1 hour prior)